Car Won’t Start After Replacing Battery? (10 Causes)

 Sometimes, the plunger inside the solenoid of the starter gets stuck.
 So, tapping a starter with a heavy hammer can help in driving the starter motor.

-During normal operation, an engine’s pistons slide up and down smoothly inside the cylinders.
-The connecting rods translate the reciprocating motion of the pistons to the rotating crankshaft.
+Smooth sliding of pistons up and down inside the cylinders allows normal engine operation.
+The connecting rods pass along the back-and-forth motion of the pistons to the spinning crankshaft.

-Connecting rods may bend or break under the stress.
-Bearings may overheat and melt.
-The crankshaft itself can become stuck in place, unable to rotate.
-This damage makes it impossible for the starter motor to crank the engine to begin the combustion process.
+The connecting rods may bend or break from the stress.
+Bearings can overheat and melt.
+Even the crankshaft itself may get stuck in place, unable to turn.
+This damage makes it impossible for the starter motor to crank up the engine to begin combustion.

 How to test?